FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * `MissingProcesses`: This indicates that a process is not reporting to the database.
 * `PodFailing`: This indicates that one of the containers is not ready.

+## Enforce Full Replication

+Per default the operator doesn't check if the cluster is fully replicated before removing process groups that are marked for removal.
+This behaviour can be changed by setting `enforceFullReplicationForDeletion` to `true`.
+When the `enforceFullReplicationForDeletion` setting is `true` the operator will only delete process groups when the cluster is fully replicated.

 ## Next

 You can continue on to the [next section](fault_domains.md) or go back to the [table of contents](index.md).